Home

 What is The Living Tradition?

 The Living Tradition is a non-profit organization working to support and preserve traditional music and dance in Southern California.
-We host contra dances and contemporary and traditional folk music concerts at the beautiful Anaheim Downtown Community Center at 250 E. Center St., in Anaheim, California We also host traditional music jams.
-Jams are now held as SPECIAL EVENTS THROUGHOUT THE YEAR.
-The location will be specified for each jam.
+We host contra dances and contemporary and traditional folk music concerts at the beautiful Anaheim Downtown Community Center at 250 E. Center St., in Anaheim, California (Free parking is available in the adjacent parking lot, or if full, in the free parking structure on the north side of Center St. directly across from the Community Center.

 Our Concerts

 The Living Tradition concert series presents international and local artisans of contemporary and traditional folk music for a modest cost in an intimate setting.
 Our Covid policies are listed below.
-Usually the recommended donation is $20 per person ($15 with the Living Tradition membership).
+Usually the recommended donation is $25 per person ($20 with the Living Tradition membership).
 Here are some of our scheduled concerts, which start at 7:30 PM in Anaheim:

 Click here to see additional concert information.